-With the official start of summer just around the corner, many are spending more time outdoors in areas where ticks are active.
-Follow these tips and reminders to help everyone recognize and treat tick-related incidents.
+Green Bay – With spring here and summer just around the corner, many are spending more time outdoors in areas where ticks are active.
+HSHS St. Vincent, St. Mary’s, St. Nicholas and St. Clare Memorial Hospitals, along with Prevea Health, offer the following tips and reminders to help everyone recognize and treat tick-related incidents.

-Ticks live in wooded areas and areas with high grass and crawl on to people and animals as they brush against leaves or grass.
-According to the Illinois Department of Public Health, there are two common types of ticks that spread disease to animals and humans: deer (blacklegged) tick and wood (American dog) ticks.
+Ticks live in wooded areas and areas with high grass, and crawl on to people and animals as they brush against leaves or grass.
+According to the Wisconsin Department of Health Services, there are two common types of ticks that spread disease to animals and humans: deer (black-legged) ticks and wood (dog) ticks.
 Wood ticks have whitish markings on the body, while deer ticks are reddish to dark brown in appearance without white markings.
 Deer ticks are also usually smaller.

 Deer ticks are a known carrier of Lyme disease.
+Wisconsin had 3,105 estimated cases of Lyme disease in 2018, and the average number of reported cases has more than doubled over the last 10 years.
 With Lyme disease, illness usually occurs within 3 to 30 days after being exposed to an infected deer tick.
 Symptoms may include rash, flu-like symptoms (headache, fever, muscle aches and joint pain) and enlarged lymph nodes.

 The most common illnesses, other than Lyme disease, are anaplasmosis and ehrlichiosis.
 Anaplasmosis and ehrlichiosis are also transmitted to humans through the bite of an infected deer tick.
 Illness usually occurs within 1 to 3 weeks after being exposed to an infected tick.
 Symptoms may include fever, chills, muscle pain, severe headache, and fatigue.

 If you are experiencing the above symptoms and think you’ve been exposed to an infected tick, call your primary care provider to determine if you should schedule an appointment or seek medical treatment.
-You can also seek care from the comfort of home with HSHS Medical Group’s virtual visits at www.anytimecare.com.
+Prevea health centers and urgent care locations across the region are also open and available to assist with tick and other insect bite-related concerns.
+You can also seek care from the comfort of home with Prevea Virtual Care at www.prevea.com/virtualcare.

 How to Reduce Your Risk of Getting a Tick Bite

-Dress appropriately: wear light-colored clothing (ticks are easier to detect on light-colored clothing), long pants and sleeves; tuck in shirts, tuck pants into socks and wear closed-toed shoes.
+Dress appropriately: wear light-colored clothing, long pants and sleeves; tuck in shirts, tuck pants into socks and wear closed-toed shoes.

 Use insect repellents on skin that contain at least 20 percent DEET (Do not use insect repellent on children younger than 2 months old, or on a child’s hands, eyes or mouth).